Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Abstract

 \section{Abstract}

 We introduce the problem of best arm identification (BAI) with post-action context, a new BAI problem in a stochastic multi-armed bandit environment and the fixed-confidence setting.
 The problem addresses the scenarios in which the learner receives a \emph{post-action context} in addition to the reward after playing each action.
 This post-action context provides additional information that can significantly facilitate the decision process.
-We analyze two different types of the post-action context: (i) \textit{non-separator}, where the reward depends on both the action and the context, and (ii) \textit{separator}, where the reward depends solely on the context.
+We analyze two different types of the post-action context: (i) \textit{separator}, where the reward depends solely on the context, and (ii) \textit{non-separator}, where the reward depends on both the action and the context.
 For both cases, we derive instance-dependent lower bounds on the sample complexity and propose algorithms that asymptotically achieve the optimal sample complexity.
+For the separator setting, we propose a novel sampling rule called \textit{G-tracking}, which uses the geometry of the context space to directly track the contexts rather than the actions.
 For the non-separator setting, we do so by demonstrating that the Track-and-Stop algorithm can be extended to this setting.
-For the separator setting, we propose a novel sampling rule called \textit{G-tracking}, which uses the geometry of the context space to directly track the contexts rather than the actions.
+Moreover, in both settings, we theoretically and empirically show that algorithms that ignore the post-action context are sub-optimal.
 Finally, our empirical results showcase the advantage of our approaches compared to the state of the art.